themodernjavascript/functional-programming-javascript/README.md

 // const multiply = function(x,y) {
 //   return x * y;
 // }

 // Can be rewritten as:
 // const multiply = (x, y) => { return x * y };

-// Since the function is a single expression return and braces are not needed. const multiply = (x, y) => x * y;
+// Since the function is a single expression return and braces are not needed: const multiply = (x, y) => x * y;
 console.log(multiply(5,10)) //50
 ```